 The police play an essential role in making our schools and communities safer.
-The police investigate incidents in accordance with the protocol developed with the local school board.
-These protocols are based on a provincial model that was developed by the Ministry of the Solicitor General and the Ministry of Education.
+The police investigate incidents in accordance with the protocol developed with the local school board and applicable legislation.
+These protocols are based on a provincial model for a Local Police/School Board Protocol developed by the Ministry of the Solicitor General and the Ministry of Education.